The following publication ethics are the result of the Editorial Team's decision and are also based on COPE's Guidelines.

 DIGLOSIA is committed to peer-review integrity.
 We want to check the originality of the material.
 Authors submitting to DIGLOSIA should be aware that their manuscripts may be submitted to plagiarism detector/plagiarism screening during the peer-review or production processes.
-Also, authors are strongly advised to uphold the integrity of their works about conflicts of interest, falsification, and fabrication of data, plagiarism, unethical experimentation, inadequate subject consent, and authorship disputes.
+Also, authors are strongly advised to uphold their works' integrity about conflicts of interest, falsification, and fabrication of data, plagiarism, unethical experimentation, inadequate subject consent, and authorship disputes.

 Ethical guidelines for authors